 Many tenants who sign a lease for their apartment or rental unit plan to stay for the full amount of time required in the lease, such as one year.
-But despite your best intentions, you may want (or need) to leave before your lease is up—for example, if you’re a student at UC Berkeley and only want to stay in your apartment for the period of time that school is in session.
-Or perhaps you’re moving in with your boyfriend or girlfriend.
-Sometimes, you may need to move in order to be closer to your new job or an elderly parent who needs your help
+But despite your best intentions, you might want (or need) to leave before your lease is up.

 Tenants are legally bound to pay rent for the full lease term, typically one year, whether or not you continue to live in the rental unit—with some exceptions, as follows.

 There are some important exceptions to the blanket rule that a tenant who breaks a lease owes the rent for the entire lease term.
 You might be able to legally move out before the lease term ends in the following situations.

 California law provides early termination rights for tenants who are victims of domestic abuse, sexual abuse, and certain other crimes.
 Tenants may terminate early not only when they themselves are a victim, but also when the victim is a member of their household or an immediate family member—even if they do not live with the immediate family member.

 For details about eligibility and how to give notice, read California Civil Code section 1946.7.